-In its most recent (June 2017) progress report to Parliament, the CCC observed that effective new strategies and policies were urgently needed to ensure emissions continue to fall in line with the commitments agreed by Parliament.
+In its June 2017 progress report to Parliament, the CCC observed that effective new strategies and policies were urgently needed to ensure emissions continue to fall in line with the commitments agreed by Parliament.

-The first carbon budget (2008-2012) was outperformed by one per cent and current projections expect the UK to outperform against the second and third budgets (by almost five and four per cent respectively).
+The first carbon budget (2008-2012) was outperformed by one per cent and current projections expect the UK to outperform against the second and third carbon budgets.

 Commons Briefing papers CBP-7555

-Authors: Sara Priestley; Gabrielle Garton Grimwood; Elise Uberoi
+Authors: Sara Priestley; Cassie Barton; Gabrielle Garton Grimwood